 As development requirements change and websites become complex, this complexity also shows up in your CSS files, making them difficult to manage.
 At this point, your code can start looking cluttered, dirty, unprofessional, and difficult to read.
 The benefit of having clean and decluttered CSS cannot be overemphasized, as it reduces load time, improves user experience, improves search engine optimization (SEO), and demonstrates a developer’s skill and understanding of system design.

-But trying to clean up a large CSS codebase manually is time-consuming and tedious, and it can delay development.
-In this article, we will review the most popular tools for cleaning up your CSS.
+However, trying to clean up a large CSS codebase manually is time-consuming and tedious, and it can delay development.
+In this article, we will look at how to avoid code redundancy and review the most popular tools for cleaning up your CSS.
 But before that, we’ll consider practices that result in cluttered or unused CSS.

 Some of these frameworks and libraries come as a bundle of predefined styles and CSS classes.
 In most cases, not all the classes and styles are used in development.
 Installing bundled frameworks without removing the unused styles and classes results in unnecessary code and increased file size.

-When there are many changes and iterations happening in development, developers may forget to clean up specific CSS code that may have become obsolete and unused.
+When many changes and iterations are happening in development, developers may forget to clean up specific CSS code that may have become obsolete and gone unused.
 This, too, can result in unused CSS.

 Manually removing CSS for a large website with many pages can be time-consuming, resulting in delayed development.
-In the next couple of steps, we’ll illustrate how to remove unused CSS using Chrome DevTools.
+In the next few steps, we’ll illustrate how to remove unused CSS using Chrome DevTools.
 We’ll assume that you’re using the Google Chrome browser.
 Let’s dive in!

 command, and you’ll be presented with the command interface shown below.
 From there, search for the Show Coverage option: